DieterVerhofstadt/quizapp/README.md

 Key features are:
 - the randomization (else I will remember the sequence of answers)
+- the automatic queue (else I have to manipulate my device while driving)

+Way of working:
-- the automatic queue (else I have to manipulate my device while driving) I built the application as a "vibe coding" experiment, following instructions by ChatGPT.
+I built the application as a "vibe coding" experiment, following instructions by ChatGPT.
 I have a fair understanding of the end result but I have a hard time debugging or improving.

 Structure:
-- The source file is "vragenENG.csv" which contains all questions and answers with "vraag,antwoord" as the key value pair.
+- The source filez are csv files per category containing a number of questions and answers with "vraag,antwoord" as the key value pair.
-- The main program is (currently) quiz_spoken.py
+- The main program is (currently) quiz_spoken_one_audio.py
 - Two auxiliary files are config.toml and requirements.txt
-- there are other files with questions in Dutch or different approaches to the main program
+- there are other files with questions in English or different approaches to the main program

 Problems:
 - the first version of the app does not queue the questions but puts clickable mp3s into the browser; after some investigation, it turned out that streamlit.clout doesn't support an automatic queue of generated audio; I changed the program to produce 1 mp3 of a randomized order of the questions